HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/retro_template.md

 **Question 7:** _Keep_

-Collectively make a lise of all the things you did which you want to keep doing.
+Collectively make a list of all the things you did which you want to keep doing.

 Make a long list, include all ideas then quickly count (and record) how many of you agree with each idea.